 Phantom Buster is another automated workflow tool.
 Phantoms are comparable to Zaps from Zapier.
 They are a smidge different though.
 You can use them to auto-reply over social media, auto-follow or connect, or use them as profile scrapers to get information to reach out to potential prospects later.
 This eases the flow of building up a prospect list and allows you to do it automatically.

 Phantom Buster does have a free forever package, but they also offer four paid packages that range $30 to $900 a month with a range of your phantoms running 1 to 60 hours a day with 5 to 40 phantoms.
 Free you get 1 phantom and 10 minutes a day.

-Major bonus for any non-tech-savvy people, Phantom Buster is code free.
-You can get it HERE!
+A major bonus for any non-tech-savvy people, Phantom Buster, is code free.

 Welcome to the digital world…email has been and still is a major way to communicate to current and potential clients.
 This is more than making a quick template and hitting send though.
 You need a great strategy, amazing content, and probably an additional tool to automate the process for yourself.
 Check out and test out some of these tools to help with your email marketing processes.

 Drip allows for bulk sending of emails.
 It is linkable to eCommerce stores; it integrates with over 80 different platforms or apps.
 Because it also links to socials, between posting and emails, this tool can really help boost overall engagement and in turn, drive people to your site to make purchases.

 Drip starts at $49 a month and increases with the number of contacts you have.